isaacnmm/pestpolicy-hugo2XX/content/posts/spring-green-lawn-care/index.md

 Spring Green, like many national lawn care companies, typically offers a range of core services and additional treatments to address various lawn and landscape needs.
 A comprehensive review would detail these offerings, which generally include:

-* **Core Lawn Care Programs: ** These are usually multi
-- application programs throughout the growing season, focusing on: * **Fertilization: ** Delivering essential nutrients (Nitrogen, Phosphorus, Potassium) to promote healthy grass growth and color. * **Weed Control: ** Applications of pre
-- emergent herbicides to prevent weed seeds from germinating and post
-- emergent herbicides to control existing broadleaf and grassy weeds.
+* **Core Lawn Care Programs: ** These are usually multi-application programs throughout the growing season, focusing on: * **Fertilization: ** Delivering essential nutrients (Nitrogen, Phosphorus, Potassium) to promote healthy grass growth and color. * **Weed Control: ** Applications of pre-emergent herbicides to prevent weed seeds from germinating and post-emergent herbicides to control existing broadleaf and grassy weeds.

 * **Insect Control: ** Addressing common lawn pests like grubs, chinch bugs, and armyworms. * **Disease Control: ** Managing fungal diseases that can affect turf. * **Specialty Services: ** Beyond the core program, Spring Green often provides: * **Tree and Shrub Care: ** Fertilization, insect and disease control for ornamental trees and shrubs.